benSepanski/bricklib/gene/README.md

 ```bash
 bricklib_SRCDIR="`pwd`"
 ```
-If you are building on the Perlmutter machine, you will need to pass the cmake variable
+We'll assume you are building on the Perlmutter machine.
-***FIXME: FINISH THESE INSTRUCTIONS***
 ```bash
 export BUILDING_IMAGE_ON_PERLMUTTER=ON
 export CUDA_ARCHITECTURE=80